Régence: Politics

-The Régence marks the temporary eclipse of Versailles as centre of policymaking, since the Regent's court was at the Palais Royal in Paris.
-It marks the rise of Parisian salons as cultural centres, as literary meeting places and nuclei of discreet liberal resistance to some official policies.
+The Régence marked the temporary eclipse of Versailles as centre of policymaking, since the Regent's court was at the Palais Royal in Paris.
+It marked the rise of Parisian salons as cultural centres, as literary meeting places and nuclei of discreet liberal resistance to some official policies.
 In the Paris salons aristocrats mingled more easily with the higher Bourgeoisie in a new atmosphere of relaxed decorum, comfort and intimacy.

 Art history

 In the arts, the style of the Régence is marked by early Rococo, characterised by the paintings of Antoine Watteau (1684–1721).

 Rococo developed first in the decorative arts and interior design.
 Louis XIV's succession brought a change in the court artists and general artistic fashion.
 By the end of the old king's reign, rich Baroque designs were giving way to lighter elements with more curves and natural patterns.
 These elements are obvious in the architectural designs of Nicolas Pineau.
 During the Régence, court life moved away from Versailles and this artistic change became well established, first in the royal palace and then throughout French high society.
 The delicacy and playfulness of Rococo designs is often seen as perfectly in tune with the excesses of Louis XV's regime.

 The 1730s represented the height of Rococo development in France.
-The style had spread beyond architecture and furniture to painting and sculpture, exemplified by the works of Antoine Watteau and François Boucher.
+The style had spread beyond architecture and furniture to painting and sculpture, exemplified by the works of Watteau and François Boucher.
 Rococo still maintained the Baroque taste for complex forms and intricate patterns, but by this point, it had begun to integrate a variety of diverse characteristics, including a taste for Oriental designs and asymmetric compositions.